You sold the campaign. You executed the campaign. Now get the credit you deserve!

 - 3 to 4 bullet points that give an overview of results

-- What is on track and being delivered
+- What is on track and is delivered

 - What type of responses delivered